Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-Now, Ed Henry, not one of us folks, you know, Ed Henry CNN, state-controlled media stenographer.
+Now, Ed Henry, not one of us folks, you know, Ed Henry, CNN, state-controlled media stenographer, he asks this question, at what point does your party own the economy?

-Well, in a real world, he'd be asking that because Obama continues to blame Bush and an enterprising journalist who say, wait a second, now you've been in office for two and a half years.
+Well, in a real world, he'd be asking that because Obama continues to blame Bush and an enterprising journalist would say, wait a second, now you've been in office for two and a half years.

 Your mark is on this economy.